cheryl-ngxy/colleges-data-analysis/README.md

 1. Snake plot (to compare differences between direct competitors)
 2. Perceptual map

-These helps us to identify and determine a good positioning strategy.
+These help us to identify and determine a good positioning strategy.